NOAA-ORR-ERD/PyGnome/py_gnome/documentation/source/scripting/outputters.rst

+.. _scripting_outputters:

 Outputters
 ==========

-Outputters allow us to save our model run results.
+Outputters allow you to save the model results.
 Options include saving images, netcdf, kml/kmz, shapefile, and geoJSON formats.

 The Outputter API
 -----------------